Provisional Constitution of 1950: Committee for the Preparation of the Unitary State

 This committee was formally established immediately after the 19 May agreement.
 It had 14 members, with seven appointed by each government.
 It was chaired jointly by the RUSI justice minister Soepomo and the Indonesian Republic's prime minister Abdul Halim.
 Hatta and Abdul Halim had previously agreed that all the members of the RUSI House of Representatives as well as the republic's legislature would be members of the unicameral parliament, with other members to be appointed by the president.
 The committee eventually decided that in addition, the members of the RUSI senate and the Supreme Advisory Council of the Republic would also be members, resulting in a 236-member house.
-The committee also decided that Jakarta would be the capital of the state and that the nation would be divided into 10 provinces and two special regions (Greater Jakarta and Yogykarta).
+The committee also decided that Jakarta would be the capital of the state and that the nation would be divided into 10 provinces and two special regions (Greater Jakarta and Yogyakarta).
 After two months of deliberations, the committee agreed on a draft constitution, which after some minor changes, was approved by both governments on 20 July.
 Both parliaments approved it on 14 August, three days ahead of the Independence Day anniversary deadline.